raycg/Open-Research-Playbook/templates/G-daily-note.md

 ---

 ## Plan
-Daily tasks should support one of the weekly milestones.
+Daily tasks should come from either:
+- A weekly milestone under the short-term goal, or
+- An action item recorded in the latest [Meeting Notes](F-meeting-notes.md)

 | Task | Expected Deliverable | Estimated Time | Evidence (Hyperlink) |
 | ---- | -------------------- | -------------- | -------------------- |